Nothing216/Notes/School/New stuff i should remember/Maths/Pure Maths 3.md

 - Try not to square both sides for absolute value questions instead use graph
+- IMPORTANT BINOMIAL EXPANSION NEGATIVE POWERS FIND RANGE OF X FOR WHICH ITS VALID
 - sometimes arg between two vectors cannot be found so you subtract argA-argB get arg(A/B) and then find arg
 - Differentiating
 - $$2y\cdot \frac{dy}{dx}$$